EFWA 2026 PROJECT DESIGNERS

 Sylvia stands out as a speaker and promoter of circular fashion and circular economy.
 Sylvia is now a board member of ModaFad, Gremi Artesà Tèxtil de Catalunya, and PIMEC, as well as a member of PIMEC’s Circular Economy Commission.

 Zuhal Kuvan-Mills is a multifaceted artist and designer based in Western Australia, renowned for her sustainable and eco-friendly approach to fashion.
 With a background in veterinary Medicine,Animal and environmental conservation, Zuhal transitioned to art and design, graduating with a Visual Arts degree from Curtin University.
 She is the founder and curator of Eco Fashion Week Australia, a prominent platform showcasing eco-conscious fashion.
-Zuhal also owns two labels: Atelier Zuhal, specializing in handmade textiles using alpaca and merino fibers, and Green Embassy, an avant-garde slow fashion label employing earth-friendly techniques .
+Zuhal also owns two labels: Atelier Zuhal, specializing in handmade textiles using alpaca and merino fibres, and Green Embassy, an avant-garde slow fashion label employing earth-friendly techniques.

-Her work is characterized by :
+Her work is characterized by:

 • Handcrafted Techniques: Emphasizing traditional methods and minimal waste